ellysh/video-game-bots/ClickerBots/example.md

 ### Adding Analysis

 The blind bot can be improved by adding a feature of checking the results of own actions.
-We will substitute our assumptions to the reliable checks that are based on a pixels analyzing.
-But before we start to implement the checks it will be very helpful to add a mechanism of printing log messages.
-The mechanism will help us to trace results of all checks and discover possible bugs.
+We will substitute our assumptions to the checks that are based on a pixels analyzing approach.
+But before we start to implement the checks it will be helpful to add a mechanism of printing log messages.
+The mechanism will help us to trace results of all checks and to discover possible bugs.

 This is a code snippet with a `LogWrite` function that prints a log message into the file:
 ```AutoIt